Skip to main content

 BIOL 418.
 Systems Biology.
 3 Credits.

 Living organisms are complex systems composed of numerous interacting parts.
 Systems biology seeks to understand biological phenomena by integrating the coordinated action of many components of a system using a multidisciplinary approach.
 This class introduces basic concepts and methods in systems biology with an emphasis on biological networks, gene regulation, intracellular signaling, development and pattern formation, metabolism, and the analysis of high-throughput "omics" data.
 Computer simulations are used heavily to gain deeper insight into system function.
 Counts as an upper-division laboratory course.
-Prerequisites: BIOL 315, BIOL 341, and MATH 103.
-F.
+Prerequisite: BIOL 315, BIOL 341, and MATH 103.
+F, even years.

 This course will focus on methods that reconstruct evolutionary histories of populations, species and higher-level taxa.
 The course will also discuss the evolution of specialized traits using appropriate analyses.
 Prerequisite: Consent of instructor.
 On demand.